Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (805) 370-2301 | 👉 Scenic Santa Monica Electric Mountain Biking Experience

-Avid nature enthusiasts may want to venture a bit further from Santa Monica, CA, to the Santa Monica Mountains National Recreation area.
+Avid nature enthusiasts may want to venture a bit further from Santa Monica, to the Santa Monica Mountains National Recreation area.
 This wilderness sprawls between Topanga State Park and Point Mugu State Park.
-Over 500 miles of hiking trails explore a bounty of sights, including waterfalls, old movie ranches, and Native American centers.

 🚗 How to Get There: First thing you’ll need is a car!
 If you need a rental, Discover Cars has great deals on rentals.
-Then, to check out the nearest trails, head north on Pacific Coast Highway and make a right on Temescal Canyon Road.
+To check out the nearest trails, head north on Pacific Coast Highway and make a right on Temescal Canyon Road.
 To get to Santa Monica Mountains National Recreation Area, head north on Pacific Coast Highway and make a right on Malibu Canyon Road.

 Tongva Park